Click2Cloud/Azure-Migrate/assess-and-migrate/partsunlimited-app.md

 # PartsUnlimited Application Assessment
-* WWI is a reseller of Wide World Importers​
+* WWI has its own E-Commerce Platform where they sell WWI Brand Merchandise​
-* WWI has its own E-Commerce Platform where they sell WWI Brand Merchandise​ This WWI infrastructure is on Premise​
+* This WWI infrastructure is on on-premise​
-* WWI wants to migrate into their Azure Account
+* WWI wants to migrate their workload on Azure cloud.

 The application that will be migrated is hosted on a Windows server 2016 running Internet Information Services (IIS)